 By default, all dates and times that appear in your notifications will be in UTC.
 You can choose the desired time zone in your account settings.
 This will take care of all dates and times in your dashboard as well.

 All times are displayed in a 24-hour format.

 Global and local

-Every notification channel that you add can have either a global or local.
+Every notification channel that you add can have either a global or local scope.
 Global notifications are automatically added to all existing and new websites.
-You can always remove global notification from each website's settings page.
+You can always remove a global notification from each website’s settings page.
 On the contrary, local notifications do not get added automatically.
-You will have to add them manually on each website's settings page.
+You will have to add them manually on each website’s settings page.

 Email and SMS notifications can be either global or local.
 Slack notifications can only be global.

 You can manage email recipients from notification settings.

 By default, each team members’ email will be added to the list of global email notifications.

 Each entered phone number should adhere to the E.164 format.
 Simply put, you should prefix your phone numbers with a plus character and the country code (for instance, +18085550152).
 Do not include spaces, brackets, or hyphens.
 You can manage phone numbers from your notification settings.